413x5/mx-wcc24-rs/resource-mint-contract/README.md

    mintResources()
    ```

-6. To see available rewards, use the view function getUserUnclaimedResources and provide the user address as a parameter:
+6. To see available resources to claim, use the view function getUserUnclaimedResources and provide the user address as a parameter:

    ```rust
    getUserUnclaimedResources(address: ManagedAddress)
    ```

-7. Users can claim any available rewards by calling the claimResources endpoint:
+7. Users can claim any available resources by calling the claimResources endpoint:

    ```rust
    claimResources()